ToX1O1/Health_care_using_ML/README.md

 Access the application in your web browser and navigate to the desired disease prediction page.
 Enter the required input data and click the "Predict" button to obtain the prediction result.

+Covid model is not accurate currently working on that

 Contributing
 Contributions to this project are welcome.
 You can contribute by: